Washi1337/AsmResolver/docs/guides/peimage/win32resources.md

 ## Directories

-Resources are exposed by the `IPEImage.Resources` property, which represents the root directory of all resources stored in the image.
+Resources are exposed by the `PEImage::Resources` property, which represents the root directory of all resources stored in the image.
 Every directory (including the root directory) is represented by instances of `IResourceDirectory`.
 This type contains the `Entries`